mogenslund/liquid-vim/README.md

 # Vim like extension for Liquid Text Editor

+NOTICE: This extensions is outdated and not needed anymore, since core Liquid has vim-like keybindings as default now.

 This extension adds vim like features for [Liquid Text Editor](https://github.com/mogenslund/liquid)

 ## Status